 Achieving Repetition in a Side Yard

 Repetition as a design principle is closely related to rhythm, but here it refers to the use of identical elements within the landscape.
-For example, a yard with planting beds can be punctuated with flowers with the same bloom color or with small shrubs of the same species.
+For example, a yard with planting beds can be punctuated with flowers that have the same bloom color or with small shrubs of the same species.
 Repetition executed with careful spacing enhances rhythm.

 Designing With Simplicity in a Side Yard